 Are you ready to take a solo trip to Albufeira Portugal?

 Before going to Albufeira, I thought the city was mainly for young families, groups of friends and seniors and retirees.
-And I was right – there were a lot of travellers part of these categories.
+And I was right – there were a lot of travellers who were part of these categories.

 I hope you found this post useful and would consider going on a solo trip to Albufeira.
 Let me know in the comments if you have any questions.